Austin Fragomen Study Abroad Grant

 - What impact do you hope to have on the community and people in your host culture(s) that you encounter?
 Explain

 Award Contingency: All students selected to receive an award must commit to a Global Ambassadorship upon return term here to UCF, participating in events and mentoring students that wish to study abroad in the future.
-This is a 15 hour commitment.

 Additionally, all student selected to receive an award must commit to regularly documenting their study abroad experience through UCF social media and publication channels, providing content for a minimum of one post per week.
 All scholarship winners agree to have their name and award publicize in UCF Abroad print and digital publications.